France's win restores order to chaotic World Cup | CBC Sports

 Indeed, it has been a refreshingly different World Cup.
 The usual suspects faltered, allowing us to broaden our collective soccer education.

 Germany's shocking capitulation allowed Sweden a run to the quarter-finals.
-Russia reveled in the spotlight.
-The host nation did itself proud and only a shoot out loss denied the Russians a place in the semifinals.
+Russia revelled in the spotlight.
+The host nation did itself proud and only a shoot-out loss denied the Russians a place in the semifinals.

 Belgium's golden generation finally delivered.
 A defensive masterclass shut down Neymar and Brazil in the last eight, and despite a heartbreaking loss to France, the Belgians bounced back to claim a very well deserved bronze medal.